Goal of ePIC

 GWDG: Gesellschaft für wissenschaftliche Datenverarbeitung Göttingen

-SURFsara: SURFsara is part of SURF, the collaborative ICT organization for higher education and research in the Netherlands
+SURF: SURF is the collaborative ICT organization for higher education and research in the Netherlands

 The management board of the consortium consists of representatives of the full members.
 The chair of the the management is voted always for year period and is currently